SreyaBondili/Knowledge-Based-RAG-Chatbot/README.md

 Project Description
 ---
 An AI-powered Knowledge-Based Retrieval-Augmented Generation (RAG) Chatbot that allows users to upload one or more PDF documents and ask questions based only on the uploaded content.
-The chatbot retrieves relevant information using Hybrid Retrieval (FAISS + BM25) and generates accurate responses using Groq Llama 3.1.
+The chatbot retrieves relevant information using Hybrid Retrieval (FAISS + BM25) and generates accurate responses using GPT OSS 20B LLM via Groq.

 ## Features